ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ia good in most oaaea ; in a oaae of
 opium poison-ing give strong coffee and
 keep moving.
 If in water, float on the
-baok, with the noae and mouth project
+baok, with the noae and mouth project-
+ing.
+For apoplexy, raise the head and
+body j for* fainting, lay the person
+flat
 </td></tr></table>

 ---